WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 Step 5: Upload the old database

-Again, I’ll use Adminer to illustrate the steps.
+Again, we’ll use Adminer to illustrate the steps.

 1. Launch Adminer on your new host or server.